Mikeysax/mikey/README.md

 # mikey
-Mikey is a node command-line tool for generating React-Redux projects,  React-Redux containers, React components, React actions, React reducers, React helpers, and API User Authentication.
+Mikey is a node command-line tool for generating React-Redux projects,  React-Redux containers, components, actions, reducers, helpers, and API User Authentication.

 Inspired by Rails generate and Devise; React and other JS frameworks could use more organization and structure so this was created in response.